lunartechfreek/pawfect-pups/README.md

 #### Design Features

+##### General

-Each page on the site has some features that remain consistant throughout.
+Each page on the site has some general features that remain consistant throughout.
 These are:

 * The header is located at the top of every page.
 I made this the full width of the page and I also made it static.
 This is so the user always has the logo at the top of page.
 The user also always has either the the navigation bar or hamburger menu always available for easy navigation.
 The logo also acts as a link back to the home page when clicked on and the cursor changes to a pointer when hovered over to portray this.